justinbreese/dse-multi-cloud-demo/README.md

 * *Very important* Decide which VM you want to be acting as your OpsCenter node:
   * Make a note of the public IP address
   * Delete that entry from your `server-list` file - We don't want to make your OpsCenter VM a DSE node as well

 ## From your laptop, here is an example command to get everything setup command:
+It is time to setup your cluster using the `setup.py` script.
+Here is an example:
 `python dse-multi-cloud-demo/setup.py -lcm 52.160.36.16 -u ubuntu -k keys/ubuntu -n dse-cluster -s dse-multi-cloud-demo/server-list`

 Let's break down the switches:
-* -lcm --> the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by. *Do not include this entry in your server list file.
+* -lcm --> this is the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by. *Make sure that this entry is not in your server list file.
 We don't want to make your OpsCenter VM a DSE node as well*
 * -u --> username that you'll use to log into all of the servers
 * -k --> location of the private key on your laptop
 * -n --> name of the dse cluster that you'd like to create